 - Increasing Ntime leads to emission at higher frequencies being included (left panel).
 This emission is however weaker than the thermal dust emission (right panel). - The spinning dust code is currently being tested on a development branch.
-It will however not be ready for the C16 release.
+It is planned for inclusion in the next major release.